doctype-Melvin/knights-travails/README.md

 #### Origin of the board
 I had to start the loop with a negative integer and turn it into an absolute value later on.
 This way I could preserve the logic of having the board's origin in the lower left hand corner, which translates to the coordinates [0,0].

+#### Resources
+[This video](https://www.youtube.com/watch?v=Y40bRyPQQr0&ab_channel=GeeksforGeeks) from the GeeksForGeeks YT channel helped me with tying together the knowledge from previous lessons with the current problem of the Knights Travails.
+It goes over the depth first traversal of a graph.